W.A. Franke Honors College Honors Early Assurance Program (HEAP)

 Applicants who are invited for an interview will participate in College of Medicine-Tucson and Franke Honors College virtual interviews.
 Opportunities to tour the campus and meet with current medical students and administrators will also be available.

-The University of Arizona College of Medicine-Tucson (COM-T) reviews applicants with a holistic approach when selecting incoming students.
+The University of Arizona College of Medicine-Tucson reviews applicants with a holistic approach when selecting incoming students.
 The holistic review guarantees a fair and equitable consideration of your entire application, including your experiences, attributes, and metrics.
 This means that one portion of an application does not carry weight over another portion.
-COM-T looks at applicants beyond metrics to ensure that each student is a good fit for the mission and values of UA COM-T and has a passion for medicine.
+College of Medicine-Tucson looks at applicants beyond metrics to ensure that each student is a good fit for the mission and values of the College of Medicine-Tucson and has a passion for medicine.

 Application Process and Deadlines